Abertay University: Campus

 Abertay is a small university that receives the majority of its funding for teaching rather than research.
-Nevertheless, according to the results of the Research Excellence Framework 2014 (REF2014) published on 18 December 2014, Abertay was the highest ranked modern university in Scotland for 'research intensity'.
-The university submitted an increased proportion of staff in REF2014 compared to RAE2008 and achieved an average score of 2.15 - which in REF terms means 'quality that is recognised internationally in terms of originality, significance, and rigour'.
-This was an improvement from the average score of 1.83, 'national recognition', achieved in RAE2008.
+Nevertheless, according to the results of the Research Excellence Framework 2014 (REF2014), Abertay was the highest ranked modern university in Scotland for 'research intensity'.
+The university submitted an increased proportion of staff in REF2014 compared to RAE2008 and achieved an average score of 2.15 – which in REF terms means "quality that is recognised internationally in terms of originality, significance, and rigour".
+This was an improvement from the average score of 1.83, "national recognition", achieved in RAE2008.

-The Research Excellence Framework 2021 (REF2021) published on 12 May 2022 and Abertay recorded a 23% increase in research that is ‘internationally excellent’ or ‘world-leading’ since the last REF in 2014.
-There was particularly strong performance in the areas of Art & Design (covering work in digital games), Engineering (including work in cybersecurity, computing and environmental engineering) and Food Science, which respectively had 83%, 73% and 65% of research rated as ‘internationally excellent’ or ‘world-leading’.
+The Research Excellence Framework 2021 (REF2021) published on 12 May 2022 and Abertay recorded a 23% increase in research that is "internationally excellent" or "world-leading" since the last REF in 2014.
+There was particularly strong performance in the areas of Art & Design (covering work in digital games), Engineering (including work in cybersecurity, computing and environmental engineering) and Food Science, which respectively had 83%, 73% and 65% of research rated as "internationally excellent" or "world-leading".

 Abertay was the first university in the world to offer a "computer games" degree in 1997.
 In 2009 it established the UK's first Centre for Excellence in Computer Games Education, and a business support programme.
 Abertay runs five of the 25 interactive and games degree courses accredited in the UK by Creative Skillset, the industry skills body for the creative sector, more than any other institution.

-External accreditation

-Abertay is externally peer reviewed under the Enhancement-led Institutional Review (ELIR) method by the Quality Assurance Agency for Higher Education, Scotland (QAAS), on behalf of the Scottish Funding Council (SFC).
-All provision is benchmarked to the Scottish Credit and Qualifications Framework (SCQF).

-In addition, Modules and Programmes offered at Abertay currently have been accredited by the following professional bodies: